 Training for a long-distance walk requires the practice of what is called progressive overload.
-The idea of progressive overload is to make your body do just a little more work (that is, a little more walking) than it is used to doing, step-by-step, over the period of many weeks so that your body is able to gradually and steadily gain fitness.
+The idea of progressive overload is to make your body do just a little more work (that is, a little more walking) than it is used to doing, step-by-step, over the period of many weeks so that your body can gradually and steadily gain fitness.

 Stretching is essential; strength training is strongly recommended; and cardiovascular cross-training is optional, except in cases of injury.

-Ideally, beginning walkers will allow themselves 18 weeks to prepare for the challenge.
-If you complete the 18-week Ideal Program you will be able to master Challenge Walk MS with energy to spare.
+Ideally, beginner walkers will allow themselves 18 weeks to prepare for the challenge.
+If you complete the 18-week Ideal Program, you will be able to master Challenge Walk MS with energy to spare.

-The Minimum Program is a 12-week program for beginning walkers who do not have 18 weeks available to prepare.
-It will give beginning walkers just enough preparation to have an enjoyable experience in the event.
+The Minimum Program is a 12-week program for beginner walkers who do not have 18 weeks available to prepare.
+It will give walkers just enough preparation to have an enjoyable experience in the event.

 Nutrition is essential to post-exercise recovery.
 If you take in the right nutrients, in the right amounts, at the right time after workouts, you will recover far more quickly and thoroughly.

-Timing is essential with regard to post-exercise nutrition because your body is primed to sponge up needed nutrients at this time.
+Timing is important in post-exercise nutrition because your body is primed to sponge up needed nutrients at this time.
 For example, synthesis of muscle glycogen – a form of stored carbohydrate that serves as the body’s primary energy source during endurance exercise – proceeds 2-3 times faster in the 2 hours immediately following exercise than it does at any other time.

 There are 3 main components of post-exercise muscle recovery.

 - Restore fluids lost during exercise.
-When you sweat heavily, you lose a lot of water and electrolytes.
-Drinking a sports drink during walks can slow the rate of fluid loss but can’t stop it completely.
-It’s important to make up the deficit by continuing to use a sports drink with electrolytes after exercise.
-If you do not rehydrate properly before the next workout, you could experience overheating, muscle cramps, and other problems.
+When you sweat, you lose a lot of water and electrolytes.
+It’s important to slow and make up the deficit by drinking a sports drink with electrolytes during and after exercise.
+If you do not rehydrate properly before the next workout, you could experience overheating, muscle cramps and other problems.